OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 You should know exactly what we do with your information

 This Privacy Policy is designed to give you full transparency regarding our data protection practices.
-If there’s anything that’s not clear from this Privacy Policy, please feel free to email us at privacy@soundcloud.com.
+If there’s anything that’s not clear from this Privacy Policy, please feel free to contact us via our Help Center.

 You should have full control over your information